mjhaskell/cpp_tutorials/eigen/README.md

 search online and they probably already have a function for it!

 ## Matrix Operations
-Eigen will be bit different than Numpy here.
+Eigen will be a bit different than Numpy here.
 Eigen uses regular operators (+,-,\*,/) to do arithmetic, so you don't have to think about using np.dot() or anything like that.
 The dimensions do have to line up or else errors will be thrown.
 An IDE might catch some of these before you actually try to run the